young2code/TicTacToeML/README.md

 # TicTacToeML with Unity ml-agnets
-If you are here, the chnances are you are still learning machine learning stuff just like myself.
+If you are here, the chances are you are still learning machine learning stuff just like myself.
 I highly encourge you to build this project by yourself before take a look at my code and settings.
 Because you will learn a lot of things and find questions that you didn't even think about before building it by youself.
 Those questions will really improve your skills and knowledge about ML. :)

 # Settings
 Alright first thing is first.
 Please follow Getting Started page in Unity and make it sure you can play and train the example project.